Background Image: Graham Caldwell’s “Compound Eye” (2008, Arsenal Art Gallery). Original Photo: Anne Dagenais. Edits: Adam Ashby Gibbard.

-It had also become easy for subcultures to function like the avant-garde of consumerism because by this time mass culture had shifted from fostering conformism to individualism.
+It was easy for subcultures to function like the avant-garde of consumerism because mass culture had shifted from fostering conformism to individualism by this time.
 In late stage capitalism, consumerism becomes driven by a desire for distinction – by customization, by consumer choice, by catering to the customer.

 In the scifi opening of The Matrix, Neo is not only involved in some sort of futuristic cyberpunk/gothic raver subculture.
 He’s also a kind of digital drug dealer, delivering custom highs to scenesters in search of hedonistic and hallucinogenic escape.
 (Drug addicts, of course, represent the ultimate consumers – those who consume themselves to death.)

 There must have been a time when Neo found it exciting and invigorating to participate in this scene; once upon a time, the drugs helped him fly too.
 But the experience has become as hollow and alienating as Neo’s life as a wage slave.

 Ultimately the individualism of consumerism is empty and hollow.
 It only offers ‘pseudo-individuation,’ as Adorno put it.
 Pseudo-individuation “endows cultural mass production with the halo of free choice,” Adorno said, on an open market that demands pre-digested standardization.